emile-mathieu/drum-kit/README.md

 # Drum Kit Website
 - To try out: https://emile-mathieu.github.io/drum-kit/
 - Drum kit website where you can click to play certain drum sounds.
-Made in Javascript, html & css.
+Made in Javascript, HTML & CSS.

 ## Authors